Codecademy/docs/content/pytorch/concepts/optimizers/adam/adam.md

 ## Adam Optimizer

 The **Adam optimizer** (short for Adaptive Moment Estimation) is one of the most commonly used optimizers in machine learning and deep learning.
 It adjusts the learning rate for each parameter dynamically, making it more efficient than standard gradient descent.
-The **Adam optimizer** is used in frameworks like **PyTorch** and **TensorFlow** to train neural networks effectively.
+The **Adam optimizer** is used in frameworks like PyTorch and TensorFlow to train neural networks effectively.

 **What is Gradient Descent?**
 **Gradient Descent** is an optimization algorithm used to minimize a model's loss function by updating its weights in the direction of the negative gradient.
 The goal of gradient descent is to find the lowest point of the loss function, which allows the model to make better predictions.

 **How It Relates to Adam**
-The **Adam optimizer** builds on gradient descent by using **momentum** and **adaptive learning rates**, which make the updates smarter, faster, and more stable.
+The **Adam optimizer** builds on gradient descent by using momentum and adaptive learning rates, which make the updates smarter, faster, and more stable.

 ## How Adam Works